 Fitbit Alta HR

 The Fitbit fitness tracker has been around for quite some time and is definitely among the most popular wearable technology.
-However, this year, the wearable company is coming out with an even more exciting product: the Fitbit Alta HR – a fitness tracker that is designed to be among the best wearable tech in 2019 as it does more than just track things like steps taken and distance moved.
+However, this year, the wearable company is coming out with an even more exciting product: the Fitbit Alta HR – a fitness tracker that is designed to be among the best wearable tech in 2019 as it does more than just tracking things like steps taken and distance moved.
 People can use Alta HR to track and improve their sleep habits.
 The wearable mobile device was created in conjunction with sleep experts at Johns Hopkins University, and it can detect what stage of sleep a person is in (and for how long).
 The Alta HR, in addition to doing all of the other normal fitness tracker things, can tell wearers how long they were in deep sleep and REM sleep through the night.
 The app can also act as an enhancement between mobile and the wearable device that offers helpful advice via the app so that a user can try to improve their sleep.

-LVL is a piece of smart wearable technology that acts as a hydration monitor to help people ensure that they’re drinking enough water.
-People wear LVL on their wrist and the wearable smart device measures their hydration, heart rate and activity.
+LVL is a piece of smart wearable tech devices that acts as a hydration monitor to help people ensure that they’re drinking enough water.
+People wear LVL on their wrist and the wearable smart device measures their hydration, heart rate, and activity.
 The device can prompt wearers in real-time to drink more fluid, and it keeps records of people’s activity and health in a paired app.
 By inputting their moods into LVL’s app, LVL connects mobile and the wearable device to learn to predict how well a person will sleep and how their hydration levels will affect future moods.